What is a building consent?

 What sort of information do I need?

-Building consent applications can be complex therefore we recommend that you engage a professional person to help with the design work and drawings.
-Each application must be accompanied by the information requirements identified in the application pack.
-View our Building Application Forms page for copies of application packs.
-Further information on the building consent process can be found in the General Guide to the Building Consent Process (PDF, 328KB).
+Building consent applications can be complex therefore we recommend that you engage a professional to help with the design work and drawings.
+Each application must be accompanied by the correct and complete information required.
+See our Apply for a Building Consent page and Documentation Required pages for details.
+For further information, see the General Guide to the Building Consent Process (PDF, 328KB).

 How much will it cost?

 This depends on the type of application, cost of work involved and the level of detail provided.
 Our charges are based on the length of time it takes to process an application and costs included.
 View a copy of our Fees and Charges Schedule (PDF, 551KB).